-DSP and DSL Arrangements
+SDSL and DSL Arrangements

-The aim is to have a trained DSL on every academy site between 08:30 and 15:30 every school day wherever possible.
+The aim is to have a trained DSL on every academy site every school day wherever possible.
 Details for the DSLs in the Federation can be found in Appendix 7.
-If an occasion arises where there is no DSL on site, a senior leader will take responsibility for co-ordinating safeguarding on site and they will liaise with the off-site DSP (or deputy) to make sure they (the senior leader) can:
+If an occasion arises where there is no DSL on site, a senior leader will take responsibility for co-ordinating safeguarding on site and they will liaise with the off-site SDSL (or deputy) to make sure they (the senior leader) can: